 Give’r Classic Leather Gloves $44

 The Classic from Give’r Gloves is their original product.
 It’s, well, classic.
 Lightly insulate on the inside and clean and simple on the outside.
 The cowhide leather comes prewaxed for weather-resistance right from first wear.
 Arguably, more work glove than ski glove, the traditional cuffless style is actually a personal favorite for wear on the skin track and during transitions between the ascent and descent or vice versa.
-On cold days, you’ll still want a warmer glove for big descents, but for routine laps and milder days, the Give’r Classic will span a range of conditions.
+It offers full dexterity to manage buckles and zippers.
+On cold, stormy days, you’ll still want a warmer glove in your pack for big descents, but for routine laps and milder days, the Give’r Classic will span a wide range of conditions.
 It’s easy to pull on and off and offers a great balance of dexterity and warmth.
 Better yet, it’s reasonably priced at $44.
 You can add your initials branded into the cuff for another $8.
-Check out the Give’r Classic Leather Gloves
+Check out the Give’r Classic Leather Gloves Follow the link and use code OFFPISTE10 for 10% off at checkout – offer expires 1/31/22

 Like a true work glove, the Give’r leather gloves require some break-in time to enjoy their comfort and dexterity to its fullest.
 We’re talking days of wear not weeks, and you can even speed up the break-in process by heating them in your oven for a few minutes before putting them to work.
 You can read the oven method details on the Give’r website or you can just set your oven to 200 degrees and heat the gloves for 3-5 minutes.
 Lay them in thumb-side up so the thumbs don’t dip down too close to the heat source.
 Of course, it pays to keep a close eye on them . . .
 Last bit of advice is to size up if you’re on the fence between sizes based on the Give’r size chart.
 I’d say they run a bit small compared to other brands.